nextendedhand/Urim/README.md

 - `develop`

     To synchronize some feature branches.
-- `feature/xxx/userName`
+- `feature/abcXyz/userName`

-    `xxx`: feature name wrote in camelCase
+    `abcXyz`: feature name wrote in camelCase

     `userName`: TauXdev, GadPulse, asaiasa, or narugit

-    To synchronize some user's branches to complete xxx feature.
+    To synchronize some user's branches to complete abcXyz feature.
-    You can create any branches under `feature/xxx/userName`.
+    You can create any branches under `feature/abcXyz/userName`.
-    It's OK if you push the branches under `feature/xxx/userName` or not.
+    It's OK if you push the branches under `feature/abcXyz/userName` or not.

 ### Commit Message Rule
 Follow [this guide](https://qiita.com/itosho/items/9565c6ad2ffc24c09364).